LeonVitanos/fluids-simulation/README.md

 ## Next steps:

 - [ ] Add boundaries to the objects
+  - [ ] Fix crashing when moving object to top
+  - [ ] Moving object e.g to the right, makes it go to the left (max dis=distance to center of object)
 - [ ] (maybe) have a second look at the fluid movement of the objects
 - [ ] Rotations
 - [ ] Two-way coupling